RWKV/RWKV-infctx-trainer/README.md

 For configuration issues, please review through the examples listed above first, before asking questions on discord.

 You can find the training channel on our discord here: https://discord.com/channels/992359628979568762/992362252269256815

+## Important notes on infctx lightning trainer

+- Ensure your host is not running cuda 12.0 (use either 11.8, or >=12.1), as this is known to have freeze issues
+- When resuming from checkpoint, the estimated time is inaccurate.
+See: https://github.com/Lightning-AI/lightning/issues/18220
+- Note that some terms are confusing, so this is a quick glossary
+   - a `step` in the progress bar below, means 1 data sample PER GPU.
+   - a classic transformer batch is a `trainer/global_step` in wandb
+   - a `substep` in wandb means a single data sample.
+   -`(accumulate_gradiant_batch * gpu count) substeps = 1 trainer/global_step`

 ## Should I use the official RWKV-LM trainer or the infctx trainer?